GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 - This should open up a shell inside the container at the location **/app**.

->**NOTE**: In the docker compose file, we mount the local directory **js/flows-js** into the container at **/app**, so that we can make changes in the local file system, while still being able to execute genkit tools from a container.
+>**Note**: In the docker compose file, we mount the local directory **js/flows-js** into the container at **/app**, so that we can make changes in the local file system, while still being able to execute genkit tools from a container.

 - Inside the container, run